rux616/starfield-junk-in-your-ships-trunk/support/docs/README.txt

 Manual (NOT RECOMMENDED)
 ------------------------
 Extract the archive to your Starfield installation's "Data" folder (typically something like "C:\Games\SteamLibrary\steamapps\common\Starfield\data").
-Add the plugin file names to your plugins.txt file if they aren't already there, making sure the ones you want enabled are preceded with `*`.
-Make sure that the plugins from the required mods are ABOVE the plugins from this mod and are also preceded with `*`, or you will get a CTD.
+Add the plugin file names to your plugins.txt file if they aren't already there, making sure the ones you want enabled are preceded by an asterisk ("`*`").
+Make sure that the plugins from the required mods are ABOVE the plugins from this mod and are also enabled, or you will get a CTD.

 Archive Invalidation
 --------------------